DimitrisMantas/ProjectEuler/README.md

-# ApplicationBots
+# ProjectEuler

-Welcome to ApplicationBots!
+Welcome to ProjectEuler!

 This repository is meant for some of my personal side-projects, which I mainly pursue as a hobby during my own free time.
 For my ongoing, as well as my past school projects, please visit **DimitrisMantas**/iCollect, /Nu.mTools and /TriMeshTools.

-ApplicationBots contains bots for some of the most well-known desktop and mobile applications and games.
+ApplicationBots contains solutions to some of the most well-known computational problems, which are featured on the website [Project Euler](https://projecteuler.net/).

 ## Disclaimer